 16th International Public Communication of Science and Technology Conference

-Each proposal should be approximately 300 words.
-Guidance on how to write a good proposal is published on the conference pages, along with a description of the various formats that are outlined below.
-The Program Committee reserves the right to re-allocate proposals from one format to another, based on the reviewers' assessment.
-The official language of the conference is English: all proposals and presentations will be in English.
+A proposal should be approximately 300 words.
+Guidance on how to write a good proposal is published on the conference pages, along with a description of the various formats available.
+The Programme Committee reserves the right to re-allocate proposals from one format to another, based on the reviewers' assessment.

-Proposals will be reviewed by members of the PCST Network Scientific Committee.
-Everyone who submitted a proposal will be sent an email in mid-December 2019 to advise them if their proposal has been accepted or not.
+Proposals will be reviewed by members of the PCST Scientific Committee.
+Everyone who submitted a proposal will be sent an email by early December 2020 to advise them if their proposal has been accepted or not.

 Participants will be limited to a maximum of two oral presentations in the final programme, though they may be associated with additional contributions as co-author.
 So, if someone now submitting a proposal under this special call already has two presentations approved, they will have to withdraw one, if their Covid-19-related proposal is also successful.

 Presenters will be included in the final programme only if they have registered to attend the conference.
 There is no need to pay the conference fee when submitting proposals.

 The closing date for submitting a proposal is 11.59pm (GMT) on Monday 12 October 2020.
 Authors will be able to log in and revise their proposals up to that deadline.